The complete guide to offering employee benefits in Germany

 Extra subsidies

-One supplemental benefit German employers often opt to include in their package is an extra subsidy, either for rent and the costs associated with raising children and/or for the cost of commuting to work for those employees who use public transportation.
+One supplemental benefit German employers often opt to include in their package is an extra subsidy for rent, the costs associated with raising children, and/or the cost of commuting to work for employees who use public transportation.

 The 13th-month bonus

 It’s common practice for employers across the globe to offer at least some of their employees an end-of-year bonus.
-In Germany, this is often referred to as the Christmas or 13th-month bonus because the amount the employee receives is equivalent to a full month’s worth of wages in addition to the salary they’re paid for working the regular 12 calendar months.
+In Germany, this is often referred to as the Christmas or 13th-month bonus because the amount the employee receives is equivalent to a full month’s worth of wages.

 Working from home